core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 ## Version -00 to -01 ## {#sec-00-01}

-* Revised first part of the introduction.
+* Revised abstract and first part of the introduction.

 * Updated references.